 - You must pay any outstanding fees before you can apply for deregistration

 - Make sure you apply for your deregistration at least two weeks before your annual review date

 - How do I apply for voluntary deregistration?

 - What happens once I've applied for voluntary deregistration?

 You need to pay any outstanding fees and penalties before you apply for deregistration.
-Your application will not be approved if there are still outstanding fees on your account.
+Your application will not be approved if there is still an outstanding amount on your account.